-All you need for the vegetarian Summer 2021 Healthy Diet Plan
+All you need for the vegetarian Winter 2022 Healthy Diet Plan

-Everything you need to follow the vegetarian Summer 2021 Healthy Diet Plan.
+Everything you need to follow the vegetarian winter 2022 Healthy Diet Plan.
 Find the menu chart, all the recipes for the week, handy shopping lists and more.

-Welcome to BBC Good Food’s Healthy Diet Plan for summer 2021!
+Welcome to BBC Good Food’s Healthy Diet Plan for winter 2022!
 This page contains everything you need for the whole week.
 Scroll down or click the links below to get started.
 Looking for a different plan?
 Discover our meat eater’s menu or try our vegan plan.

 Our new Healthy Diet Plan has been exclusively developed by food writer Sara Buenfeld, with analysis and expert advice from registered nutritionist Kerry Torrens.
 With colourful fruit and vegetables, minimally processed foods and recipes loaded with healthy fats, fibre, lean protein and slow-release carbs you can start this summer looking and feeling your best.